Medical University Innsbruck

 New Fiber-Optic tech aims to make liver shunt surgery safer

-Knowledge-focused Not yet recruitingThis study tests a new fiber-optic navigation system during a procedure called TIPS, which treats complications of liver cirrhosis like fluid buildup or bleeding.
-About 30 adults needing this procedure will be enrolled.
-The goal is to see if the technology helps doctors complete …
+Disease control Not yet recruitingThis study tests a fiber-optic navigation system that gives doctors a 3D view during a procedure called TIPS, which treats complications of liver cirrhosis like fluid buildup or bleeding.
+About 30 patients will be enrolled to see if the device reduces the number of needle sticks,…

 Phase: NA • Sponsor: Medical University Innsbruck • Aim: Knowledge-focused